Facilitating the protection and restoration of species and ecosystems at risk on BC’s South Coast

 The SCCP also hosts ongoing webinars to provide an interactive online forum on timely and relevant issues and resources around species at risk and land use.

 Looking to increase capacity and expertise at the operational level?
-Beyond assitance with policy and bylaw development, the SCCP provides customizable training workshops on SEAR management and best practices for staff [and interested elected officials].
-The session modules cover an introduction to SARA, municipal responsibilities, how to identify priority South Coast species at risk and their critical habitat attributes and approaches for protecting and recovering species at risk and their habitat.
+Beyond assitance with policy and bylaw development, the SCCP provides customizable training workshops on SEAR management and best practices for staff and elected officials.
+Session content includes an introduction to SARA, dialogue on municipal responsibilities, identification and best practices for priority South Coast species at risk found in/across respective municipalities, their critical habitat attributes and approaches for protecting and recovering species at risk and their habitat.